Pennsylvania Turnpike Commission: History

-1930–1970
+20th century

 The PTC was established by law on May 21, 1937, when Pennsylvania Governor George Earle signed Act 211 into law.
 The first commissioners were named on June 4 of the same year.

 PA Act 229 of 1953 states that the PTC shall be dissolved once its debts have been paid:"When all bonds, notes or other obligations and the interest thereon have been paid [...] the Turnpike and the connecting road, tunnels, and bridges shall become a part of the system of State Highways and shall be maintained by the Department of Highways free of tolls; and thereupon, the Commission shall be dissolved."In 1957 two commissioners and several contractors were convicted on fraud and conspiracy charges for defrauding the commission of $19 million.

-In 1963 a turnpike commissioner who replaced a commissioner from the previous scandal was charged with bribery, extortion and conspiracy.
+In 1963, a turnpike commissioner who replaced a commissioner from the previous scandal was charged with bribery, extortion and conspiracy.

-1970–present

-In 1978 former turnpike commissioner Egidio Cerelli was convicted of extortion, serving time in federal prison.
+In 1978, former turnpike commissioner Egidio Cerelli was convicted of extortion, serving time in federal prison.